 Instead of accounting for his commission's inability to find misconduct on its own, Tarbert's reply simply notes fines imposed by the commission following the Justice Department's investigation.

-And second, responding to Representative Mooney's question about the huge increase in the emergency "exchange for physicals" mechanism of settling gold futures contracts on the New York Commodities Exchange, Tarbert dismisses the increase as a function of increased trading in gold futures generally.
+And second, in responding to Representative Mooney's question about the huge increase in the emergency "exchange for physicals" mechanism of settling gold futures contracts on the New York Commodities Exchange, Tarbert dismisses the increase as a function of increased trading in gold futures generally.

 But that doesn't explain what the EFPs are doing and are meant to accomplish.
 That could be explained without revealing any particular trader's positioning.